fenago/tableau-server/md/server/Language and Locale for Tableau Server - Tableau.md

 aspects of the data in View A would display using the Greek (Greece) locale.

-[Tableau Server]{.VariablesProductName} uses these settings, in this order of precedence, to determine language and locale:
+[Tableau Server] uses these settings, in this order of precedence, to determine language and locale:

 1. Workbook locale (set in Tableau Desktop)